-My primary QTH is located in Melbourne, Florida.
-My shack consist of a Flex-3000, FT-900 and IC-8000.
-Because of land restrictions, I have a BB7V vertical and and end feed wire.
-The wire is only about 8' off the ground.
+My primary QTH is located in Viera, Florida (Indian River Colony Club.
+My shack consist of a Flex-3000, IC-746Pro, IC-8000 and 800W amplifier.
+Because of land restrictions, I have a 43' vertical as my only HF antenna.

 • Ham Operators who bring the trash they learned on CB to the hobby